AdobeDocs/experience-manager-learn.en/help/cloud-service/networking/dedicated-egress-ip-address.md

 1. non-HTTP/HTTPS calls to external services
     + Includes any non-HTTP calls, such as connections with Mail servers, SQL databases, or services that run on other non-HTTP/HTTPS protocols.

-HTTP/HTTPS requests from AEM on standard ports (80/443) are allowed by default but they will not use the dedicated egress IP address if not configured appropriately as described below.
+HTTP/HTTPS requests from AEM on standard ports (80/443) are allowed by default but they do not use the dedicated egress IP address if not configured appropriately as described below.

 >[!TIP]
 >
-> See AEM as a Cloud Service's dedicated egress IP address documentation for [the full set of routing rules](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/security/configuring-advanced-networking.html#dedcated-egress-ip-traffic-routing=).
+> See AEM as a Cloud Service's dedicated egress IP address documentation for [the full set of routing rules](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/security/configuring-advanced-networking).

 ### HTTP/HTTPS